 1. Heat up golf-ball-sized stones in the coals of a large fire until they are glowing red hot (this can take an hour or more).
 Avoid using stones from bodies of water, small amounts of water trapped in the rock can superheat into steam and cause the stone to crack or explode.

-2. Carefully remove one stone from the fire.
+2. Carefully remove one stone from the fire with tongs.
 Quickly dunk the stone into a water source (does not have to be clean) to remove any excess ash (ash and water mixed together creates lye, which can cause internal chemical burns if consumed!)

-3. Quickly transfer the stone into your burn bowl.
+3. Quickly transfer the cleaned hot stone into your burn bowl.

 4. Repeat steps 2-3 until your water begins to boil.
 Speed is key.
 If you do not repeat the process fast enough your water will not reach boiling point.